Squishy6094/character-select-coop/API-Docs.md

 ## _G.charSelect.is_menu_open()
 A function that returns the either True or False if the Menu is Open or not.

-## _G.charSelect.hook_allow_menu_open()
-A function that allows you to hook a function to prevent the menu from opening.

-Provide a function you'd like to hook as an argument.

 Example:
 ```lua
 luigiisdead = true